XanderUZZZER/it-logger/README.md

 Live demo of the app is hosted on Netlify.
 Visit [https://xander-itlogger.netlify.app/](https://xander-itlogger.netlify.app/)

-_\*The demo application uses a static JSON file, so after reloading the application, any changes in the database are not saved_
+_\*The demo application uses a static JSON file, so after reloading the application, any changes in the database are not persisted_

 ## Technology stack